List of monsters in Marvel Comics: Oog

 Oog is a giant alien monster that first appeared in Tales of Suspense #27 and was created by Jack Kirby.

 Oog is a 25 ft. alien who was on his way from returning to his homeworld when his spaceship's engines failed and he crashed into Earth somewhere in the Arctic Circle.
 Before becoming frozen in ice, Oog etched a galactic distress signal.
-Some centuries later, Oog was found frozen in a block of ice by a scientific expedition who transported his frozen form back to the United States where he thaws.
-Oog accidentally broke the wall to the laboratory where some people mistook him for being on rampage enough to call in the army.
+Some centuries later, Oog was found frozen in a block of ice by a scientific expedition who transported his frozen form back to the United States, where he thawed out.
+Oog accidentally broke the wall to the laboratory where some people mistook him for being on a rampage enough to call in the army.
 Oog defended himself by hypnotizing the army.
 Displeased with how the humans reacted to him, Oog commented to the humans that they should be quarantined from the rest of outer space.
-As Oog signals his kind to come pick him up, they don't know the existence of the humans around their spaceship causing the humans to think that there are worst things in outer space.
+As Oog signals his kind to come pick him up, they do not know about the existence of the humans around their spaceship, causing the humans to think that there are worse things in outer space.

 Orb

 Orrgo

 Orrgo is a 25 ft.
-Mentelleronite.
+Mentelleronite who has tried to conquer Earth many times in the past.
+He arrived on Earth to display his superior powers over the humans.
+With his abilities, Orrgo took over the world quickly.
+With the human race under his mental domination, Orrgo went back to the circus where it first arrived and went to sleep.
+A circus gorilla named Jojo realized that it was the reason that it was not being fed.
+Jojo escaped from its cage and killed Orrgo.
+The human race was then freed from Orrgo's control as the rest of Orrgo's kind left, thinking that the humans had defeated Orrgo.

+The Headmen later stole the God from Beyond from the museum and used it to summon Orrgo.